gemini-testing/html-reporter/README.md

 ## Additional commands

-Additional commands that are added to the tool for which this plugin is connected.
+Additional commands that are added to the hermione.

 ### gui